knutin/elli/README.md

 responses, access with timings, statistics dashboard and multiple request handlers.

-## Isn't there enough webservers in the Erlang community already?
+## Aren't there enough webservers in the Erlang community already?

 There are a few very mature and robust projects with steady development, one recently ceased development and one new kid on the